eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 The above example uses copybooks from libraries LIB1 and LIB2 for PROGRAM1, and copybooks from libraries LIB3 and LIB4 for PROGRAM2.

-You can specify libraries as mainframe data sets, USS data sets or local paths in the `libs` array.
+Specify libraries as absolute or relative local paths in the `libs` array.
 These libraries take priority over the libraries specified in the extension settings.

 ### Copybook Support Features